Chebotarev density theorem

-The Chebotarev density theorem in algebraic number theory describes statistically the splitting of primes in a given Galois extension K of the field $\mathbb{Q}$ of rational numbers.
-Generally speaking, a prime integer will factor into several ideal primes in the ring of algebraic integers of K. There are only finitely many patterns of splitting that may occur.
-Although the full description of the splitting of every prime p in a general Galois extension is a major unsolved problem, the Chebotarev density theorem says that the frequency of the occurrence of a given pattern, for all primes p less than a large integer N, tends to a certain limit as N goes to infinity.
-It was proved by Nikolai Chebotaryov in his thesis in 1922, published in (Tschebotareff 1926).
+In mathematics, specifically in algebraic number theory, the Chebotarev density theorem, named after Nikolai Chebotarev, statistically describes the splitting of primes in a given Galois extension $K$ of the field $\mathbb{Q}$ of rational numbers.
+Generally speaking, a prime integer will factor into several ideal primes in the ring of algebraic integers of $K$.
+There are only finitely many patterns of splitting that may occur.
+Although the full description of the splitting of every prime $p$ in a general Galois extension is a major unsolved problem, the Chebotarev density theorem says that the frequency of the occurrence of a given pattern, for all primes $p$ less than a large integer $N$, tends to a certain limit as $N$ goes to infinity.
+It was proved by Chebotarev in his thesis in 1922.